 17. As you think about ways to create a legacy, remember what a legacy is: the act of leaving foundations that can be built upon for the future.
 And, that all starts with the hopes and dreams you have for your family.
 Share those dreams with them, and share the dreams you had when you were their ages!
 Thinking through a legacy in terms of hopes and dreams can easily solidify the values you want your children to continue.

-18. Sign up for our free email series.
+18. Download our Hope@Home™ App.
 Our introduction on Building a Legacy is the best place to start in our Living Hope library of resources.
 You’ll find inspiration for developing a personal legacy, understand the scope of what that means, and even get tips on where to start.
 Next, take a peek into highlights from our Inheritance of Hope Legacy Collection, which focuses on the physical representation of legacy.
 You’ll get ideas on how to write, journal, scrapbook, take photos, and document your moments so they can be shared with loved ones for years to come.

 Angie Howell is constantly inspired by the people she meets in the Inheritance of Hope family.
 Her connection to IoH goes back to Davidson College, where she met Kristen Grady Milligan the first week of their freshman year.
 Kristen eventually started Inheritance of Hope with her husband Deric, and Angie heard about their work at a college reunion.
 In 2010, the two former hallmates got back in touch, and Angie became involved in IoH shortly afterwards.
 She has served as a Legacy Retreat volunteer, Coordinator, and now, as Communications Manager, Angie helps tell the stories of IoH.
 Read more Inheritance of Hope blogposts >>